Getting your Trinity Audio player ready...

 GM

-Yes, but it’s a barely illuminated silhouette for you, way off in the distance.
+Yes, but it’s barely visible, way off in the distance.
 But you may want to give attention to the graying and the soft flakes of ash in the forest around you.

 Cull the Bloodsoaked